Jamie-Clayton/Docs/_posts/2020-08-17-git-command-reference.md

 git diff --stat 846044a18dd27dd4af0bc63c8360398e8403d4d4 116da05ecc711dc1612a5b57a4d453d4161d0e77
 ```

-## Remove Team City Build tags
+## Remove TeamCity Build Tags

-Team City build server has a build number that is often a date in reverse yyyy.mm.dd which ends up polluting a Git repository with too many tags.
-This style is prior to GitVersion which uses sematic versioning and branching to provide more complex build/versioning lineage.
+TeamCity build server has a build number that is often a date in reverse yyyy.mm.dd which ends up polluting a Git repository with too many tags.
+This style is prior to GitVersion, which uses semantic versioning and branching to provide more complex build/versioning lineage.

 ```PowerShell
 # List all the remotes